allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 Confusing **B-tree** with **BST** is a really common misconception.
 Anyway, in my opinion, BST is a great starting point for reinventing B-tree.
-Let's start with a simple example of BST:
+Let’s start with a simple example of BST:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/bst-basic.webp"
 alt="Binary Search Tree with three nodes"